-Term ECONOMICS Curriculum Content Assessment(s) (assessment title, duration and approx date) Extra-Curricular Options (Places to visit; wider reading; clubs to join) Students in allocating decisions b conomics Curriculum Overview: In Year 12 are typically learning Economics for the first time so the cornerstone of the curricular scarce resources amongst infinite wants and needs.
-Students gain an understanding of the pout also that market failure can lead to inefficiency and therefore the need for government in performance, what the government tries to achieve in terms of the wider economy and the resources.
-Unit Title: The Operation of Markets and Market Failure Students will learn about/ develop skills of: Economic methodology; Economics as a social science and the existence of lum is understanding the fundament nower of the market forces of supply ntervention.
-In macroeconomics the tal economic problem of and demand to make these y learn how to measure Year 12 HT1 positive and normative statements in economic theory and principle Factors of production, the problem of scarcity of resources and the concept of opportunity cost through the drawing and analysis of Production Possibility Frontier diagrams The determinants of supply and demand, price, cross and income elasticities of demand and how market forces determine equilibrium prices Production, productivity, specialisation and the division of labour, leading to the need for money to unlock the benefits of specialisation and trade Costs of production in both the short and long-run and the differences between variable, fixed, average and total costs That in the long-run economies/diseconomies of scale exist Average revenue is equal to a firm's demand curve Initial numeracy assessment What is economics? open essay Freakonomics: Stephen J. Dubner and Steven levitt Year 12 HT2 Unit Title: The Operation of Markets and Market Failure Students will learn about/ develop skills of: • Market structures and how to distinguish between them on the spectrum of competition • The objectives of firms and how these impact conduct and behaviour • Competitive markets and the model of perfect competition • Monopoly and monopoly power and its impact on efficiencies and profits Multiple choice question test on topics from HT1
+Term ECONOMICS Curriculum Content Assessment(s) (assessment title, duration and approx date) Extra-Curricular Options (Places to visit; wider reading; clubs to join) Students in allocating decisions b vonomics Curriculum Overview: In Year 12 are typically learning Economics for the first time so the cornerstone of the curriculus scarce resources amongst infinite wants and needs.
+Students gain an understanding of the part also that market failure can lead to inefficiency and therefore the need for government interformance, what the government tries to achieve in terms of the wider economy and the new orders will learn about/ develop skills of: • Economic methodology; Economics as a social science and the existence of positive and normative statements in economic theory and principle • Factors of production, the problem of scarcity of resources and the concept of opportunity cost through the drawing and analysis of Production Possibility Frontier diagrams • The determinants of supply and demand, price, cross and income elasticities of demand and how market forces determine equilibrium prices • Production, productivity, specialisation and the division of labour, leading to the need for money to unlock the benefits of specialisation and trade • Costs of production in both the short and long-run and the differences between variable, fixed, average and total costs • That in the long-run economies/diseconomies of scale exist • Average revenue is equal to a firm's demand curve um is understanding the fundament nower of the market forces of supply ntervention.
+In macroeconomics they ral economic problem of and demand to make these I learn how to measure Year 12 HT2 Unit Title: The Operation of Markets and Market Failure Students will learn about/ develop skills of: Market structures and how to distinguish between them on the spectrum of competition The objectives of firms and how these impact conduct and behaviour Competitive markets and the model of perfect competition Monopoly and monopoly power and its impact on efficiencies and profits Multiple choice question test on topics from HT1